Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 }
 ```

-> For simplicity, we will have the id be the same value as the username in this example.
+>For simplicity, in this example, the id will have the same value as the username.

 We need to rewrite our JWT generation so that it creates a JWT with the correct claims: